A complete list of all the martial arts weapons

 D

-• Darts – Used in many martial arts, are similar to small knife, balanced to be thrown (read An exercise to learn to throw darts)
+• Darts – Used in many martial arts, they are similar to small knives, balanced to be thrown (read An exercise to learn to throw darts)

 • Double hammers – A couple of big hammers with a long handle, sometimes with a parallelepiped at the top, sometimes with other shapes (eg. with triangular faces)